 Solution: Look Around You

 In today’s fast-paced and accessible world, there’s always something new to be inspired by.
-Keep abreast of the news, particularly in relation to your blog niche.
-Engage with other, similar blogs to find out what people are talking about at the moment.
+Keep abreast of the news, particularly in relation to your chosen topic or niche.
+Engage with other, similar content writers in your niche to find out what people are talking about at the moment.

 Try to look at things with a critical eye and offer a fresh, unique perspective wherever you can.
 Combining topics which people already care about with the inimitable magic that makes your blog special is an excellent formula for success.